sockeqwe/Instantiator/README.md

 # Instantiator
 Tired of manually setup test data of Kotlin data classes or POJOs?
 Instantiator creates Instances of any class for you so that you can focus on writing tests instead of spending time and effort to set up test data.

+This is not a mocking library.
+When talking about Instantiator can create an instance of any class for you, I'm referring on data class or POJOs, not mock functionality.

 ## Usage
 Assuming you have some data structures like this